 Services that are covered for you What you must pay when you get these services Emergency care (continued) sharing you would pay at a network hospital.
-Health and wellness education programs The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: Workout Plans: answer a few online questions about your \$0 copay for health and wellness education programs. areas of interest to receive a customized workout plan, including instructions on how to get started and suggested digital workout videos Digital Workouts: view on-demand videos through the digital workout library, including Silver&Fit Signature Series Classes® • Fitness Center Membership: visit participating fitness centers or YMCAs near you that take part in the program You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
-Home Fitness Kits: you are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories • Well-Being Club: set your preferences for well-being topics on the website, and see resources tailored to your interests and healthy habit goals including articles, videos, live- streaming classes, and meetups Healthy Aging Coaching: participate in sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.

-• Silver&Fit Connected!TM: assists with tracking your activity.

-Health and wellness education programs (continued)
+Health and wellness education programs The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: Workout Plans: answer a few online questions about your areas of interest to receive a customized workout plan, including instructions on how to get started and suggested digital workout videos Digital Workouts: view on-demand videos through the digital workout library, including Silver&Fit Signature Series Classes® Fitness Center Membership: visit participating fitness centers or YMCAs near you that take part in the program You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
+Home Fitness Kits: you are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories Well-Being Club: set your preferences for well-being topics on the website, and see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups Healthy Aging Coaching: participate in sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.
+Silver&Fit Connected!TM: assists with tracking your activity. \$0 copay for health and wellness education programs.

-• Rewards: earn a hat and pins for reaching new activity milestones

-The Silver&Fit program has Something for Everyone®!
+Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) • Rewards: earn a hat and pins for reaching new activity milestones The Silver&Fit program has Something for Everyone ®!
 Non-standard membership services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
 ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.
 The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.

-Hearing services

-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-Routine Hearing Exams Limited to 1 visit(s) every year

-• Fitting-evaluation(s) for hearing aids Limited to 1 visit(s) every year
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 copay for each Medicare-covered exam to diagnose and treat hearing and balance issues.
+Routine Hearing Exams \$0 copay for one routine Limited to 1 visit(s) every year hearing exam every year. • Fitting-evaluation(s) for hearing aids \$0 compare for fitting and Limited to 1 visit(s) every year \$0 copay for fitting and evaluation for hearing aid.
+Hearing Aids 6 Up to a \$1,000 credit for both ears every three years for hearing aids.
+Services do not count toward your maximum out-of-pocket amount.

-Hearing Aids

-Up to a \$1,000 credit for both ears every three years for hearing aids.

-\$40 copay for each Medicare-covered exam to diagnose and treat hearing and balance issues.

-\$0 copay for one routine hearing exam every year.

-\$0 copay for fitting and evaluation for hearing aid.

-^{}Services do not count toward your maximum out-of-pocket amount.